chantastic/react-suspense-course/README.md

 This is a standard `create-react-app` application.

 - Clone the repo
+- CD into the project directory (`react-suspense-course` by default)
 - Run `yarn` to install the deps
 - Run `yarn start` to start a development server